pateketrueke/pateketrueke.github.io/src/pages/blog/2026-03-04_from-toy-to-toolchain.md

 ## The Setup

 10x is a custom language that lives in `.md` files.
 Programs are markdown documents.
 The language has its own scanner, parser, and eval — a toy interpreter written in JavaScript.

+It started as an exercise from [Crafting Interpreters](https://craftinginterpreters.com/) — Robert Nystrom's web-book on building languages from scratch.
+I wanted to understand how interpreters actually work, so I built one.
+The format — markdown as source code — came from years of using CoffeeScript and eventually discovering that `.coffee.md` was a thing.
+I was working at Grupo Expansión when I first encountered literate programming.
+I didn't know it had a name.
+I just thought it was interesting that you could write prose and code in the same file, and that the prose wasn't just comments — it was part of the program.

-Until yesterday, that's mostly what it was: a toy.
+Until yesterday, 10x was mostly what it started as: a toy.

 The goal for this session was to close the gap between "it runs in the browser demo" and "it works as a real toolchain."
 That meant a compiler, proper module support, CSS, and everything a modern frontend project expects.

 We shipped all of it.
 Here's how.

 ---

+> *There's a gap between understanding how something works and building something real with it.
+Most side projects live in that gap indefinitely.
+The compiler was about finally crossing it.*

 ## Part 1: The Compiler